huggingface/diffusers/docs/source/en/api/pipelines/animatediff.md

 + pipe.enable_free_noise()
 ```

 After this, either a single prompt could be used, or multiple prompts can be passed as a dictionary of integer-string pairs.
 The integer keys of the dictionary correspond to the frame index at which the influence of that prompt would be maximum.
 Each frame index should map to a single string prompt.
 The prompts for intermediate frame indices, that are not passed in the dictionary, are created by interpolating between the frame prompts that are passed.
-By default, simple linear interpolation is used however one can customize this behaviour by a callback to the `prompt_interpolation_callback` parameter when enabling FreeNoise.
+By default, simple linear interpolation is used.
+However, you can customize this behaviour with a callback to the `prompt_interpolation_callback` parameter when enabling FreeNoise.

 Full example: